|The Goldkabinett of Duke Albert of Saxe-Teschen

 Most of these rooms are decorated in an elegant Neoclassical style dating from the 1820s but there are one or two spaces that still sport the late Baroque décor of Duke Albert's era.
 In particular this tiny chamber called the Goldkabinett "Gold Cabinet."

 I adore tiny jewel box rooms like this, and it seems to me that every Baroque palace or hôtel particulier just had to have one of these special, intimate, breathtaking little chambers.
 A perfect spot for a private discussion, collecting one's thoughts, or just basking alone in the glow of a room created solely for the sake of beauty.

-The unusually rosy effulgence of this room is due to the special gold leaf used to gild it: an alloy consisting of 23-carat gold, 1/2-carat silver and 1/2-carat copper, and is still known today as "Albertina Gold."
+The unusually rosy effulgence of this room is due to the special gold leaf used to gild it: an alloy consisting of 23-karat gold, 1/2-karat silver and 1/2-karat copper, and is still known today as "Albertina Gold."

 Another Golden Room

 all images in this post by Lynne Rutter Vienna, 2012